Art Mel Bochner Interview

 Viewing Mel Bochner’s latest word paintings at Simon Lee gallery makes you feel like you are the ball in a pinball machine.
+On his left and right side the viewer is confronted by provocative texts in bold colours.
 Thierry Somers emailed the American artist some questions on his new show, Exasperations, and received some answers in his inbox which are as idiosyncratic as his work.

 As a viewer you are thrown all over the place by paintings hanging on the left and right side on the gallery walls featuring satirical, in your face and caustic expressions set in block letters.
 Phrases like, KICK AGAINST THE PRICKS, ARE YOU OUT OF YOUR FUCKING MIND?, DO I HAVE TO DRAW YOU A PICTURE? are set in bold colours or even toxic colour combinations of green letters on a fuchsia background.
 It is as uncomfortable as receiving a text message typed in capitals.